Dr. Noha Gomaa, DDS, MSc, PhD

 Teaching activities

-Dr. Gomaa is the course director for several courses in Dentistry where she teaches on the topics of orofacial pain, the dental management of the medically-complex patient, the principles of patient assessment and oral pathology.
-She also lectures on the social determinants of health and the epidemiology of oral diseases as a major global health problem in the Department of Epidemiology and Biostatistics.
+Dr. Gomaa is the director for several courses in Dentistry where she lectures on person-centred care with a focus on the topics of orofacial pain, the dental management of the medically-complex patient, the principles of patient assessment.
+She also guest lectures on the Canadian and global perspective of oral heath and access to dental care in the Department of Epidemiology and Biostatistics.

 Click here to perform an automatic PubMed search